 US press gala shooting suspect charged with attempting to kill Trump

-Prosecutor says Cole Thomas Allen ‘attempted to assassinate the president of the United States’ in Saturday attack.
+Prosecutor says Cole Tomas Allen ‘attempted to assassinate the president of the United States’ in Saturday attack.

-Federal authorities in the United States have charged the suspect who allegedly shot a Secret Service agent as he tried to breach security at a press gala attended by Donald Trump with attempting to assassinate the US president.
+Federal authorities in the United States have charged the suspect who allegedly shot a US Secret Service agent as he tried to breach security at a press gala attended by Donald Trump with attempting to assassinate the US president.

-Cole Tomas Allen, 31, of Torrance, California, also faces firearms charges in a three-count complaint, prosecutoss announced on Monday.
+Cole Tomas Allen, 31, of Torrance, California, also faces firearms charges in a three-count complaint, prosecutors announced on Monday.

 Recommended Storieslist of 3 items